Belarusian opposition: Election of Lukashenko

-On 23 June and 10 July 1994 Belarus held its first presidential election, won by Lukashenko.
-From 1995 he began to consolidate his power at the expense of the Parliament and other institutions.
+On 23 June and 10 July 1994, Belarus held its first presidential election, won by Lukashenko.
+From 1995, he began to consolidate his power at the expense of the Parliament and other institutions.

+1995–1996 Belarusian constitutional crisis

+Lukashenko engaged in a visible and brutal confrontation with the Supreme Council and Supreme Court, using violence and bomb hoax to disperse the hunger strike of opposition-aligned parliamentarians that stayed in a Supreme Council building for a nighth from 11 to 12 April 1995, harassing them and forcing to accept a referendum that liquidated national white-red white flag and replaced it with a one similar to the Byelorussian Soviet Socialist Republic.

+Lukashenko was threatened from summer to November 1996, when opposition voted 73 from 199 votes to impeach him, with support of the Supreme Court.
+However, Russia intervened with Prime Minister Viktor Chernomyrdin acted like a mediatiator, which de facto supported and saved Lukashenko and helped him to ultimately dissolve the Supreme Council via referendum.

 Minsk Spring (1996–97)

 A series of mass street protests called “Minsk Spring” or “Belarusian Spring” took place in the springs of 1996–97 triggered by a constitutional referendum on amendments to the 1994 Constitution of Belarus.
 The Belarusian political system became increasingly authoritarian with the government seeking to curtail all political freedoms.

 Charter 97

 Charter 97 is a human rights group taking its inspiration from the 1997 declaration calling for democracy in Belarus.
 The document – whose title deliberately echoes the Czechoslovak human rights declaration Charter 77 twenty years earlier – was created on the anniversary of the referendum held in 1996, and which, in the words of the organization, declares "devotion to the principles of independence, freedom and democracy, respect to the human rights, solidarity with everybody, who stands for elimination of dictatorial regime and restoration of democracy in Belarus."